jamietre/iter8/README.md

 iter8 exports a single function.
 This is a constructor, so it can be used for `instanceof` tests, but you can also simply invoke it rather than using `new`.
 To use iter8, create a new instance from an iterable object:

-To create a new `Iter` from any iterable or plain JavaScript object, just:
+Create a new `Iter` from an iterable object:

 ```Javascript
 import iter from `iter8`